 Think of brush lettering as a more modern approach to traditional calligraphy.
-Some of the principles are the same, but instead of using a fine metal tipped calligraphy pen, you typically use a brush pen.
+Some of the principles are the same, but instead of using pointed pen, you typically use a brush pen.
 A brush pen has a tapered brush looking tip.
-Some pens will have an actual brush with fibers that move individually (like a paint brush), while other pens are a flexible tip that is more marker like and made up of tiny fibers (the Tombow Dual Tip Pens are an example).
+Some pens will have an actual brush with fibers that move individually (like a paintbrush), while other pens are a flexible tip that is more marker like and made up of tiny fibers (the Tombow Dual Tip Pens are an example).

-The most common brush lettering you see is script or cursive writing, but brush lettering isn’t just limited to that.
+The most common brush lettering you see is a script style, but brush lettering isn’t just limited to that.
 You can do any type of lettering style with a brush pen!

 What do you need to get started with brush lettering?

-Technically all you need is a brush pen and a piece of paper, however you can fake the look of brush lettering by just using a plain Crayola marker.
+Technically all you need is a brush pen and a piece of paper, however, you can get the look of brush lettering by just using a plain Crayola marker.
 The super tips are a great place to start and they are inexpensive.
-If you are looking for a good brush pen to start with, I recommend the Tombow Fudenosuke pens.
-They are smaller tipped, but are fairly inexpensive.
+If you are looking for an actual brush pen to start with, I recommend the Tombow Fudenosuke pens.
+They are smaller tipped but are also fairly inexpensive.
 They are great to practice with and you can get a pack with both the soft and hard tips to get a feel for different brush types.
 I buy these in bulk guys because I use them all the time!

 Check out my video below introducing you to one of my favorite brush pens and showing you how to get started with brush lettering.

-Next week we will move on to the basic composition, talking about ascenders, descenders and cap heights, plus we’ll touch a bit on the bounce style lettering.
+Next week we will move on to the basic composition, talking about ascenders, descenders, and cap heights, plus we’ll touch a bit on the bounce style lettering.
 Update: Read about Lettering Terminology Here.